 Some of the obnoxious laws were made before now without the consent of women.
-There was no representative to either argue for or against so as to be beneficial to women generally.
-Some of the laws were so primitive that even when civilisation came, became difficult to change.
+There was no representative to either argue for or against, so as to be beneficial to women generally.
+Some of the laws were so primitive that even when civilisation came, they became difficult to change.
 Very unfortunately, it is the women that execute the laws made by men in their absence.
 Women are suffering it.

-A legal practitioner, Tam Jacobs, said if one forcefully shaves a woman’s hair with the intention that she is mourning her late spouse, she can sue that person for assault.
+A legal practitioner, Tam Jacobs, said, if one forcefully shaves a woman’s hair with the intention that she is mourning her late spouse, she can sue that person for assault.

 He said if the woman is forced to drink water used on her late husband’s body, she can also sue for attempted murder.

 According to him, several cases of girl-child inheritance have been won and documented in the law court but some cannot claim it.

 “Even a widow who is handicapped may not be able to make attempts, so NGOs, CSOs should be in the forefront to support them and ensure that the laws are implemented at the grassroots level where they are practised”, he said.